{ feuilleton }

 nedkelly.jpg

-Two more Kubrick jokes and a possible appearance from the man himself.
-On the left there’s a copy of the soundtrack to SK’s earlier film 2001: A Space Odyssey at the front of the album racks.
-On the right there’s a gentleman who looks remarkably like the director did at the time, browsing what appear to be classical records since there’s a Deutsche Grammophon cover visible lower down on the rack.
-I’ve not read a refutation anywhere that this isn’t the director so I’ll continue to consider it so, not least because right by his face there’s another joke, the sleeve of the Missa Luba album by Les Troubadours du Roi Baudouin.
-This is an album of gospel songs sung by an African school choir that was released in 1959.
-The reason it’s there?
-The ‘Sanctus’ song from side two was played throughout Lindsay Anderson’s brilliant film If… which featured Malcolm McDowell in his first major role playing another figure of rebellion.
-It was that role that landed him the lead in A Clockwork Orange so we can see Kubrick giving a nod to the earlier film here.
+Two more Kubrick jokes: on the left there’s a copy of the soundtrack to SK’s earlier film 2001: A Space Odyssey at the front of the album racks.
+On the right there’s a gentleman who many people assume is the director although I believe this has been soundly refuted.
+Besides his face there’s another joke, the sleeve of the Missa Luba album by Les Troubadours du Roi Baudouin, an album of gospel songs sung by an African school choir that was released in 1959.
+The ‘Sanctus’ song from side two was played throughout Lindsay Anderson’s film If…. which featured Malcolm McDowell in his first major role playing another figure of rebellion.
+It was this role that landed him the lead in A Clockwork Orange.

 05.jpg